hlefebvr/idol/documentation/decomposition_methods/dantzig_wolfe.rst

 Decomposing and solving the model
 ---------------------------------

-Now that the desired decomposition has been specified, we can specify the desired algorithm to solve our model.
+Now that the desired decomposition has been specified, we can specify the desired algorithm to solve_with_farkas_pricing our model.
-Here, we want to solve our problem using a branch-and-price algorithm, i.e., a branch-and-bound algorithm where each relaxation in the branch-and-bound tree is solved by a Dantzig-Wolfe decomposition.
+Here, we want to solve_with_farkas_pricing our problem using a branch-and-price algorithm, i.e., a branch-and-bound algorithm where each relaxation in the branch-and-bound tree is solved by a Dantzig-Wolfe decomposition.
 This is done as follows.

 .. code:: cpp